nandoquintana/docker-missing-tools/README.md

 A set of commands to make docker dev-ops easier.

+The main objective of these scripts is to avoid creating typical helper scripts like "build.sh" and "deploy.sh" inside shared code repositories.

+Docker Missing Tools help to automate dev-ops tasks without including noise to source code.

 ## ls

 List everything (stacks, services, container, images, volumes) at once: